-Hyperglycemia and Diabetes
+High Blood Sugar and Diabetes

-How Is Hyperglycemia in Diabetes Treated?
+How Is It Treated?

-Caution: If you have type 1 diabetes and your blood sugar is over 240 mg/dL, you need to check your urine for ketones.
+Caution: If you have type 1 diabetes and your blood sugar is high, you need to check your urine for ketones.
 When you have ketones, do NOT exercise.
-If you have type 2 diabetes and your blood sugar is over 300 mg/dL, you must be sure that you have no ketones in your urine, and that you are well hydrated.
-Then your doctor may give you the OK to exercise with caution as long as you are feeling well.
+If you have type 2 diabetes and your blood sugar is high, you must also be sure that you have no ketones in your urine and that you are well-hydrated.
+Then your doctor might give you the OK to exercise with caution as long as you feel up to it.

 If you have type 1 diabetes and your blood sugar is more than 250 mg/dL, your doctor may want you to test your urine or blood for ketones.